The universal sl_2 invariant and Milnor invariants: Introduction

-Milnor invariants constitute an important family of classical (string) link invariants, and their connection with quantum invariants has already been the subject of several works.
-The first attempt seem to be due to Rozansky, who conjectured a formula relating Milnor invariants to the Jones polynomial \cite{rozansky}.
-An important step was taken by Habegger and Masbaum, who showed explicitly in \cite{HMa} how Milnor invariants are related to the Kontsevich integral, which is universal among quantum invariants; roughly speaking, they showed that, for an $l$-component string link $L$ with vanishing Milnor invariants of length $\le m$, we have
+Milnor invariants constitute an important family of classical (string) link invariants, and as such, their connection with quantum invariants has already been the subject of several works.
+The first attempt seems to be due to L. Rozansky, who conjectured a formula relating Milnor invariants to the Jones polynomial \cite{rozansky}.
+An important step was taken by Habegger and G. Masbaum, who showed explicitly in \cite{HMa} how Milnor invariants are related to the Kontsevich integral.
+More recently, A. Yasuhara and the first author gave explicit formulas relating Milnor invariants to the HOMFLYPT polynomial \cite{MY}.

-where $Z^t$ is the projection of the Kontsevich integral onto the quotient space $\mathcal{B}^t(l)$ of $\{1,\ldots, l\}$-labeled Jacobi diagram modulo non-simply connected Jacobi diagrams, and where $\mu_{m}(L)$ is the Milnor map of $L$ regarded as an element of $\mathcal{B}^t(l)$.
-See Section \ref{sec:HM} for details.
-More recently, Yasuhara and the first author gave explicit formulas expressing Milnor invariants in terms of the HOMFLYPT polynomial of knots \cite{MY}.

-The present paper exhibits another type of such relationships, involving the universal $sl_2$ invariant.
-Given a ribbon Hopf algebra $H$, Reshetikhin and Turaev defined an invariant of framed links colored by finite dimensional representations of $H$ \cite{RT}.
-The universal invariant associated to $H$ has a universality property for the Reshetikhin-Turaev invariant, in the sense that it is defined for non colored objects, and is such that taking trace in the representations attached to the link components recovers the Reshetikhin-Turaev invariant \cite{Law1,Law2,O}.
-In this paper, we consider the universal $sl_2$ invariant, which is universal for the colored Jones polynomial in the above sense.
-For an $l$-component framed string link $L$, the universal $sl_2$ invariant $J(L)$ takes values in the $l$-fold completed tensor powers $U_{\hbar}(sl_2)^{\hat \otimes l}$ of the quantized enveloping algebra $U_{\hbar}(sl_2)$.
-The second author \cite{sakie1, sakie2, sakie3} studied the universal $sl_2$ invariant of several classes of \textit{bottom tangles} (ribbon, boundary, and Brunnian) which admit vanishing properties for Milnor invariants.
-Here, we can identify bottom tangles with string links via a fixed one-to-one correspondence, see \cite{H1}.
+The \textit{universal $sl_2$ invariant} $J(L)$ for an $l$-component framed string link $L$ takes values in the $l$-fold completed tensor power $U_{\hbar}(sl_2)^{\hat \otimes l}$ of the quantized enveloping algebra $U_{\hbar}(sl_2)$ of $sl_{2}$, and has the universal property for the colored Jones polynomial \cite{Law1,Law2,O,RT}.
 See Section \ref{3} for the definitions of $U_{\hbar}(sl_2)$ and the universal $sl_2$ invariant.
+The second author studied in \cite{sakie1,sakie2,sakie3} the universal $sl_2$ invariant of several classes of string links satisfying vanishing properties for Milnor invariants.\footnote{More precisely, these results are for \textit{bottom tangles}; but we can identify bottom tangles with string links via a fixed one-to-one correspondence, see \cite{H1}. } In this paper, we further explore the relation with the universal $sl_2$ invariant and Milnor invariants.